 - Meet new friends who share your interests

-- Support the Historical Society of Pennsylvania through raising funds for the Adopt a Collection program (for more information see below)
+- Support the Historical Society of Pennsylvania through fund raising for the Adopt-a-Collection program (more information below)

 Making a Difference: The Adopt-a-Collection Program

 The Young Friends of HSP know how to have a good time, but they are also dedicated to making a difference at the Society and the history community at large.
-The Young Friends have raised over $5,500 to date and adopted four important collections.
-This year the Young Friends raised money to adopt the The Balch Institute of Ethnic Images in Advertising Collection, which funded the collection's conservation and organization.
+The Young Friends have raised over $10,260 to date and fully adopted five important collections and funded additional small projects.
 Through their efforts these collections will become more accessible to the public.
 If you are interested in contributing to this important cause, please call Bethany Chisholm at 215-732-6200 ext.
 243 or e-mail email@example.com or

 Balch Institute of Ethnic Images in Advertising Collection